aardaozturk/DSA210-Term-Project/README.md

-Data will be gathered from a sleep tracking application (Da Fit) which is application of my smart watch.
+Data will be gathered from a sleep tracking application (Da Fit) which is the application of my smart watch.